SystemTera/signalr-cpp/README.md

 LICENSE
 ======

-Copyright (c) 2014, p3root - Patrik Pfaffenbauer (patrik.pfaffenbauer@p3.co.at) and
-Norbert Kleininger
+Copyright (c) 2014 by BeKa Software GmbH
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,